 Our programmes accept a temporary degree certificate if it was awarded no more than five years earlier.
 The five-year validity period begins from the date on which the degree was conferred and must not expire prior to the application deadline.
 In other words, a temporary degree certificate is not accepted if it was awarded more than five years ago.
 In such cases, the applicant must present his or her final degree certificate.

 It is possible to apply even if you have not yet graduated.
 This depends on the programme so always check the website and the admission requirements of each programme.
 If you have not graduated by the time the application period ends, you are required to submit your latest transcript of records.
 If you receive the degree certificate and the final transcript of records during the application period, it is recommended that you submit them as well.

-In most cases, a conditional acceptance is possible if the applicant finishes the Bachelor's degree and submits the officially certified copy of the Bachelor's or Master's degree certificate (in original language and as translations, if applicable) by August 10, 2018.
+In most cases, a conditional acceptance is possible if the applicant finishes the Bachelor's degree and submits the Bachelor's or Master's degree certificate (in original language and as translations, if applicable) by August 9, 2019.